f8n/fnd-docs/docs/subgraphs.md

 Currently the only auction model we support is Reserve Auctions.
 More will be added in the future.

-When an NFT is initially listed, it is `nftMarketAuction.status=Open` with `nftMarketAuction.highestBid=null`.
+When an NFT is initially listed, it's state in our subgraph will be `nftMarketAuction.status=Open` with `nftMarketAuction.highestBid=null`.

 Once the reserve price is met, `nftMarketAuction.highestBid!=null`.

 Anyone can place bids on auctions until the end time has passed.
 So `nftMarketAuction.status=Open and nftMarketAuction.dateEnding<=nowInSeconds` means an auction is accepting bids and `nftMarketAuction.status=Open and nftMarketAuction.dateEnding>nowInSeconds` indicates that the auction countdown has completed and bids are no longer being accepted.

-Since Ethereum requires a user initiated transaction in order to react to the changing of time, user's must claim their NFT after an auction has closed.
-Technically anyone can do this but we encourage the bidder to do so (and will allow sellers to complete the process as well).
-Once the NFT has been claimed, the auction status changes to `nftMarketAuction.status=Finalized`.
-Finalized indicates that the NFT has been transferred to the auction winner and the seller has received funds from the sale.
+Since Ethereum requires a user-initiated transaction in order to react to the changing of time, users must claim their NFT after an auction has closed.
+Technically anyone can do this, but through our UI we encourage the bidder to do so (and our UI will allow sellers to complete the process as well).
+But it's on Ethereum, so anyone is free to do it if they please.

+Once the NFT has been claimed, the auction status changes to `nftMarketAuction.status=Finalized`. `Finalized` indicates that the NFT has been transferred to the auction winner and the seller has received funds from the sale.

 ## Example queries

-We recommend [Insomnia](https://insomnia.rest/) for testing queries. `POST` a `GraphQL` request to `https://api.thegraph.com/subgraphs/name/f8n/f8n-mainnet`.
+We recommend using [Insomnia](https://insomnia.rest/) or The Graph's website for testing queries.

+When using Insomnia, you can `POST` a `GraphQL` request to `https://api.thegraph.com/subgraphs/name/f8n/f8n-mainnet`.

 ### Auctions that have not received a bid